JodisKripe/MixLoader/README.md

 ## Current Flavour
 - [x] Indirect Syscalls
 - [x] Halos Gate for rebuilding ntdll
-- [x] RC4 encryption for the shellcode
+- [x] AES encryption for the shellcode
 - [x] OLLVM compilation for Obfuscation
 - [x] Fetch shellcode and key from a remote source